 As the weather improves and days become longer, it is time once again to get your garden ready so that you can enjoy the benefits of spending time outdoors.
 With the right garden furniture, you can bring your family and friends together to strengthen bonds, exercise your body, or simply relax and enjoy the free aromatherapy created by blooming flowers, blossom, or freshly cut grass.

 Recent events have encouraged most of us to reevaluate the way we live and work.
 There is no better place to do this than in your garden, where you can begin to value more important things in life.
-Whether you share your time eating with others on an outdoor dining set or relax with one special person on a loveseat or table and chairs, you can shrug off societal pressures, be calm and relaxed, restore your focus, and boost your creativity.
+Whether you share your time eating with others on an outdoor dining set or relax with one special person on a loveseat or coffee table and wooden garden chairs, you can shrug off societal pressures, be calm and relaxed, restore your focus, and boost your creativity.

 Here we take a look at both the mental and physical benefits of being outdoors.
 And rest assured, we highlight some surprising facts and benefits that we are sure you never knew.